Dmitry-Skachkov/SLEPc/Example/README.md

 # Example 1

-Copy files from [Example](Example) into some directory and compile Fortran program
+Copy files from this folder into some directory and compile Fortran program

 > make